ngmcfarland/emily/brain/README.rst

 Intents
 -------

 By convention, intents are the uppercase equivalent of the brain file name.
 If "intent_command" is specified in Emily's settings, Emily will attempt to match the result string from the intent command to the intent of one of her brain files.
-More info <here>.

 Topics
 ------